gfranko/jqfactory/README.md

             _create: function() {
                 // This is where you can set plugin instance properties this.fullname = 'Greg Franko';
+            },
+            // Plugin re-initialized
+            _init: function() {
+                // You can include any logic that you like when your plugin constructor is re-called }
         }
         });
     }(jQuery, window, document));
     ```